 Most organizations, big and small, rely on external sources for their accounting and bookkeeping needs.
-Although outsourcing financial services is a wise option for early stage companies and small businesses, every entrepreneur must have some basic accounting and financial skills.
+Although outsourcing is a wise option for early-stage companies and small businesses, every entrepreneur must have some basic accounting and financial skills.

 Why should entrepreneurs have accounting skills?